Sumico/ttp/docs/source/Groups/Functions.rst

      - checks if group result contains matches for all given variables
    * - `contains`_
      - checks if group result contains matche at least for one of given variables
+   * - `macro`_
+     - Name of the macros function to run against group result
+   * - `functions`_
+     - String containing list of functions to run this group results through

 containsall
 ------------------------------------------------------------------------------